how to deal with haters in life

 Another underrated instrument is to kill them with kindness since they’re making those negative remarks to get a response out of you.

-Remaining stoic and reserved can make them upset because they can’t get a reaction out of you.
-And there’s nothing they hate more than people bettering their lives while being unbothered by their negative quips.
+Remaining stoic and reserved can make them upset because they can’t get a reply.
+And there’s nothing they hate more than people bettering their existence while being unbothered by their negative quips.

 12. Realize that they’re projecting their feelings

-Skeptics are simply projecting their feelings onto you as if they’re holding up a mirror.
+Skeptics are simply projecting their feelings onto others as if they’re holding up a mirror.
 Yet, ironically, they typically don’t realize this simple fact.

 It’s much easier to transfer our imperfections and insecurities onto an external source instead of taking ownership and accountability for the mistakes that we’ve made.

-That’s why you shouldn’t get mad at their inability to take responsibility, although it might be bothersome that you’re paying for their weakness.
+That’s why you shouldn’t get mad at their inability to take responsibility, although it might be bothersome that you’re paying for their weakness and incapacity to do so.

 13. Stick to your guns